Toronto Snowmobile Accident Lawyer

 With roughly 50 snowmobile-related fatalities occurring each year in Quebec and Ontario alone and at least another 1,200 injury events requiring hospitalization, it has become increasingly apparent that this activity has the potential to cause devastating harm in the absence of caution, care and responsible operation on the part of everyone involved.
 Third-party tort litigation can also be an option in certain cases.

 The Motorized Snow Vehicles Act, found at R.S.O.
 1990, c.
-M.44 requires that snowmobiles be insured much in the same way as other vehicles that are operated on highways.
+M.44, requires that snowmobiles be insured much in the same way as other vehicles that are operated on highways.
 Thus, policies of this nature are essentially the same as those issued to auto owners.

 Those injured while operating snowmobiles may be able to receive benefits and protections the same or similar to those that would be offered following a car crash, including Statutory Accident Benefits as well as coverage related to uninsured or unidentified operators.

 When used according to safe operation standards and with appropriate protective equipment, snowmobiles have the capacity to provide hours upon hours of wintertime fun.
-Unfortunately, there are numerous circumstances and scenarios which can make riding these vehicles exceptionally dangerous, perhaps even deadly.
+Unfortunately, there are numerous circumstances and scenarios that can make riding these vehicles exceptionally dangerous, perhaps even deadly.

-Defectively designed or manufactured vehicles, components, and gear, negligent or impaired operation and shoddily maintained trails all have the ability to cause catastrophic crashes and massive physical and financial loss.
+Defectively designed or manufactured vehicles, components and gear; negligent or impaired operation and shoddily maintained trails all have the ability to cause catastrophic crashes and massive physical and financial loss.
 Some typical factors contributing to snowmobile injuries include:

 - Driver intoxication due to alcohol or drugs